jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 [Repealed]

 ### 209E Return of candidate donations to be publicly available
-(1) The Electoral Commission may publish, in any manner that the Electoral Commission considers appropriate, every return filed under section 209.
-(2)
-(3) During the public inspection period, the Electoral Commission must make available for public inspection a copy of every return filed under section 209.
+During the public inspection period, the Electoral Commission must ensure that every return filed under section 209 is publicly available (free of charge) on the Electoral Commission’s internet site.
-(4) The Electoral Commission may make inspection under subsection (3) subject to the payment of any charges that may be made under the Official Information Act 1982.

 ### Subpart 6 — Disclosure of parties' donations